Common Questions About Vasectomy

 Most medical experts, including special panels convened by the National Institutes of Health and by the World Health Organization, have concluded that vasectomy is a safe and simple procedure.
 Vasectomy is surgery, and all surgery has some risks, such as bleeding and infection.
 Serious problems are uncommon.

 Open-ended vasectomy is where, once the vas tube is cut, the end from the testicle is left open (i.e. not cauterized), while the end of the tube leading to the penis is closed.
-Studies have suggested that this could be the ideal way to block the vas end.
+Studies have suggested that this is the ideal way to block the vas end.
 There may be less post-operative discomfort because there is no sudden pressure back-up to the testicles.
 Vasectomy reversal may also be easier to perform later if required.

 Yes, but reversal operations are expensive and not always successful.
 If you are thinking about reversal, perhaps vasectomy is not right for you.
 Pre-vasectomy Sperm Banking (cryopreservation) is a good idea for almost anyone considering a vasectomy.
 An option other than reversal is to have a testicular sperm aspiration procedure (TESA).
-A needle is inserted in the testicle, and tissue/sperm are aspirated.
+A needle is inserted in the testicle, and tissue/sperm is aspirated.
 If sperm production is still good, then a sperm extraction procedure is generally highly successful in terms of obtaining enough sperm for use in fertility procedures; the success rate is 90-95%.
 Whether sperm is obtained from a frozen banked specimen or from TESA, it is used through in vitro fertilization(IVF).

 While we can easily perform your procedure without having you shave at all, we like other surgeons believe that this is an important step in performing a meticulous surgery.
 We believe it is important for optimal visibility and hygienic reasons (keeping hair out of the surgical area during the procedure).